bernardphh/500px-APIless/README.md

  - ...

 And as a programmer, I got curious.
 I wondered how things can be done.
 I ended up creating some bots myself.
-Not wanting to involve in the virtual fame, I created a new account one for testing.
+Not wanting to involve in the virtual fame, I created a new account for testing.

 I don't want to fool myself by the "artificial" number of affections that I know could be manipulated if one chooses to do so.